 For most people, having constipation is harmless.
 A change in diet, fluid intake, or increase in exercise is all that’s required.
 But for others it can be a sign that something else is wrong with the body.
 In these cases, the constipation may not go away when treated properly.
 At this point you should see a doctor.
 You should also seek medical attention if the constipation is accompanied by fever, abdominal pain, or blood in your stool.
 The advice below is meant to give you an idea of the various courses of treatment.
 It is not meant to diagnose you.
 The first course of treatment is the least severe and the last the most.
 I try to include as many warnings about each product as I can, but it is by no means an exhaustive list.
 Most importantly, if you are unable to get rid of constipation after a few days, you should see a doctor.

-Steps to Get Rid of Constipation
+Best ways to Get Rid of Constipation

 Stool softeners are used to get rid of constipation by making it easier to pass fecal matter.
 The most common stool softener is the docusate, of which there are three: docusate calcium, docusate potassium, and docusate sodium.
 It works by incorporating more liquid into the stool, making it softer and thereby easier to pass.
 Stool softeners are frequently taken by people who have a difficult time passing hard stool.
 Common brand names for docusate stool softeners are Colace, Diocto, Surfak, and Dialose.
 Taken orally, the stool softener should take effect in 1‒3 days.
 Taken rectally, a bowel movement should occur in 5‒20 minutes.
 Stool softeners are an immediate cure for constipation but should not be relied upon in the long term.
 Steps should be taken to change your lifestyle and habits.

 Stimulant laxatives work quickly to get rid of constipation.
 These laxatives stimulate fluid secretion as well as the contraction of your colon.
 If ingested orally, they will produce a bowel movement in 6‒12 hours.
 If administered rectally, the bowel movement will begin in 15 minutes to an hour.
 Common brands of stimulant laxatives are Nature’s Remedy, ExLax, and Senekot.
 All of them may cause cramps, and daily use is not recommended.
 One other stimulant laxative with the unfortunate name of Lubiprostone should not be taken when pregnant.
 Stimulant laxatives should also not be taken on an everyday basis.
 Your body will become dependent on them, and you won’t be able to poop without them.
 If you must chance them, you can find Ex-Lax at Amazon.
 Then you’ll find really understand the meaning behind the phrase “smooth move, ex-lax.”

 Enemas of all sorts will help to get rid of severe constipation.
 In general, severe constipation is partial or complete large bowel obstruction.
 This is also known as fecal impaction.
 Enemas made of water, sodium phosphates, soapsuds, or mineral oil are used to dislodge and lubricate the impacted fecal matter.
 If that doesn’t work, a doctor can remove it manually.
 Enemas should not be used on a frequent basis.
 They flush your system of important minerals and can disrupt your body’s natural balance of minerals.